Missouri Trucking Accident Lawyers

 Vehicle Inspection, Maintenance, and Repair

 Federal regulations require trucking companies to regularly inspect, maintain, and repair commercial vehicles to ensure they are safe to operate.
-Failures involving equipment failures such as brakes, tires, or other critical components often contribute to serious truck accidents.
+Equipment failures involving brakes, tires, steering systems, or other critical components frequently contribute to serious truck accidents and may support claims of negligent maintenance against the motor carrier.

 Driver Qualification and Training